bodziosamolot/sourceGenerators/article.md

 ### Syntax Trees and Syntax Analysis

-At the most basic level we work with our code as a static text.
-This text is processed by the parser which produces a Syntax Tree.
+At the most basic level we work with our code as static text.
+This text is processed by the parser which produces Syntax Trees.
+Plural because each source file corresponds to a separate Syntax Tree.
 Referring to the Compiler Pipeline illustration it corresponds to the "Parser" box.
 A Syntax Tree is a hierarchical representation of text consisting of Syntax Nodes.
 It is best pictured with the following tools: